XDevMan1/Pblocker-YT-bypasser/README.md

-# Pblocker Yt bypasser v1
+# Pblocker Yt ad bypasser v1

 - This website allows you to watch yt vids with no ads support by joining the server